brucemack/kc1fsz-rc1/README.md

 Notes on dB, Vrms, dBv, and dBu
 -------------------------------

-This topic is confusing, but Dan W1DAN helped straighten me out.
+This topic is confusing, but Dan W1DAN helped straighten me out:

 > "Audio levels are a hornet's nest.
 If a 1v p-p sine wave is making all
 > 1's at the ADC, this would be "0dBFS" or 0dB reference to full scale."

+Remember that a "1Vpp sine wave that is making all 1s" is a 0.5Vp signal that is maxing out the ADC range at the peak in the positive direction and a -0.5Vp signal that is maxing out the range in the negative direction.

 I've followed this convention.
 Furthermore, I'm assuming what Dan is referencing here is the dBv standard, which takes as a reference level